 Biosecurity is Key

-After consulting with wildlife veterinarians, the department recommends rehabilitation facilities not accept birds at this time because of the potential effect of AI on an entire facility.
+The department recommends rehabilitation facilities have an isolation location to monitor new arrivals for diseases because of the potential effect of AI on an entire facility.
 Accepting new birds has the potential to put all captive birds at risk.

 The department is making this recommendation to protect the long-term health of your programs.
 Biosecurity is the key to keeping AI out of your facilities.